langmuirproject/langmuir/docs/source/normalization.rst

 - ``'th'``: Normalized by the :ref:`thermal current <thermal-current>`.
 Often the most natural choice.
 - ``'oml'``: Normalized by the current according to :ref:`the OML theory <OML>`.
 This is useful for comparing other models with OML theory.
 - ``'thmax'``:  Normalized by the thermal current of a Maxwellian plasma regardless of what the distribution actually is.
-Probably only useful for comparison with [Darian]_.
+This is the normalization used in [Darian]_.

 Finally, all lengths are normalized by the Debye length :math:`\lambda_D`.
 Below is a complete example of obtaining the normalized current for a cylindrical probe of radius :math:`0.2\lambda_D` and length :math:`10\lambda_D` with :math:`\eta=10`::